 As part of its resource procurement and management of its natural gas business, Avista Corp. makes continuing projections of its natural gas loads and assesses available natural gas resources including natural gas storage availability.
 Natural gas resource planning typically includes peak requirements, low and average monthly requirements and delivery constraints from natural gas supply locations to Avista Corp.'s distribution system.
 However, daily variations in natural gas demand can be significantly different than monthly demand projections.
-On the basis of these projections, Avista Corp. plans and executes a series of transactions to hedge a portion of its projected natural gas operating years (November through October) into the future.
+On the basis of these projections, Avista Corp. plans and executes a series of transactions to hedge a portion of its projected natural gas requirements through forward market transactions and derivative instruments.
+These transactions may extend as much as three natural gas operating years (November through October) into the future.
 Avista Corp. also leaves a significant portion of its natural gas supply requirements unhedged for purchase in short-term and spot markets.

 Avista Corp. plans for sufficient natural gas delivery capacity to serve its retail customers for a theoretical peak day event.
 Avista Corp. generally has more pipeline and storage capacity than what is needed during periods other than a peak day.
-Avista Corp. optimizes its natural gas resources by using market opportunities to generate economic value that helps mitigate fixed costs.
+Avista Corp. optimizes its natural gas resources by using market opportunities to generate economic value that mitigates the fixed costs.
 Avista Corp. also optimizes its natural gas storage capacity by purchasing and storing natural gas when prices are traditionally lower, typically in the summer, and withdrawing during higher priced months, typically during the winter.
-However, if market conditions and prices indicate that Avista Corp. should buy or sell natural gas during other times in the year, Avista Corp. engages in optimization transactions to capture value in the marketplace.
+However, if market conditions and prices indicate that Avista Corp. should buy or sell natural gas at other times during the year, Avista Corp. engages in optimization transactions to capture value in the marketplace.
 Natural gas optimization activities include, but are not limited to, wholesale market sales of surplus natural gas supplies, purchases and sales of natural gas to optimize use of pipeline and storage capacity, and participation in the transportation capacity release market.

-The following table presents the underlying energy commodity derivative volumes as of December 31, 2020 that are expected to be delivered in each respective year (in thousands of MWhs and mmBTUs):
+The following table presents the underlying energy commodity derivative volumes as of December 31, 2021 that are expected to be delivered in each respective year (in thousands of MWhs and mmBTUs):